1. ABOUT THIS PRIVACY NOTICE

 How we use your data depends on why you are providing it

-We'll use your personal information to respond to your questions, requests, register you for events and react to the input on REACH.
+We’ll use your personal information to respond to your questions, requests and register you for events.

 We use your information to process and keep a record of your donation, in accordance with the relevant legislation on data retention.
 We also use your data to provide you with the tax documentation you need.

 From time to time, we may use your Personal Data (including your name, contact details, demographic information, information collected from donor survey, and donation history to provide you with emails, updates, invitations, newsletters, phone calls or text messages about our fundraising events and initiatives, to invite you to make a donation and/or to invite you to participate in donor survey, but only if you consent to our doing so when we collect your Personal Data.

 Even if you have given us your consent to use your Personal Data for direct marketing purposes, you may withdraw your consent at any time free of charge by emailing to email@example.com or following the instructions on how to unsubscribe which are contained in all of our email newsletters.
 The withdrawal of your consent will be processed and will take effect as soon as possible.